 Quality outside backs (and wing players) must be:

-- Extremely fit, able to push up the width into the attack and recover.
+- Extremely fit, able to push the width into the attack and recover.

 - Most wide defenders are fast, which helps them cover the width of the field.

 - Great 1v1 defenders.
-In many formations, the outside backs are isolated and must handle the opposition’s wide forwards or midfielders.
+Outside backs are isolated in many formations and must handle the opposition’s wide forwards or midfielders.

 - Footwork is not only for forwards.
 Outside backs must be able to drive down the line and take on players.